-Product liability insurance covers damages related to your products or completed services.
+A product liability policy covers damages related to your products or completed services.
 That’s why manufacturers, retailers, and contractors need both types of coverage.

 Product liability insurance is not designed for software, applications, and similar IT and technical products.
-Tech business owners should opt for an errors and omissions insurance (E&O) policy to protect against coding mistakes and software errors.
+Small business owners who produce these types of products should carry errors and omissions insurance (E&O) to protect against coding mistakes and software errors.

 If a problem with your software could lead to property damage or physical injuries, you might want to invest in product liability insurance as well.
 For instance, this policy would cover legal costs if your software caused a battery to overheat and injure someone.

 If you want to learn more about this policy, you can find additional answers in our frequently asked questions about product liability insurance.